Shot Selection (Pre & Post)

 Bases:

-InstructionMark shots for filtering based on discriminated state labels.
+InstructionMark shots for filtering based on discriminated integer state keys.

 qat.runtime.post_processing.apply_post_select().See also